mzmine/mzmine_documentation/docs/module_docs/filter_splitaligned/split_aligned_feature_list.md

 required on a per-sample basis, without having to rely on post-alignment outside of mzmine, since all previously aligned features have the same ID.

+!!!
+Information

+    This module will remove all annotations from the feature list, because current annotations are based on evidence merged across multiple files.

 ## Parameters

 #### Feature lists